APPLY NOW!! UNTIL MARCH 5, 2019

 This class offers an overview of the theoretical foundations of population dynamics.
 The course opens with a presentation of exponential growth and its simplifying assumptions as a null model of ecological population dynamics.
 Subsequently, we withdraw the assumptions one by one to study stochasticity, density-dependence, interspecific interactions, age-structure and spatial structure as they affect the demography of wild animal and plant populations (syllabus).
 Every topic will include readings of classic and contemporary papers, as well as an R practicum where students will implement numerical simulations of the population models.

-This class has been offered 19 times to more than 500 students at INPA, USP, UFRJ, UFMT, and UFRGS.
-The contents have changed since the first edition, at INPA, in 2004, but there's been a consistent emphasis on the formulation of theoretical ideas that can be tested under the empirical approach taught in the companion 'Introduction to Population Parameter Estimation in Ecology'.
+This class has been offered 20 times to more than 500 students at INPA, USP, UFRJ, UFMT, and UFRGS.
+The contents have changed since the first edition, at INPA, in 2004, but there's been a consistent emphasis on the formulation of theoretical ideas that can be tested under the empirical approach taught in the companion 'Introduction to Hierarchical Modeling'.

 Graduate Student mentorship